-6.2.6 Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services (98.16 (z)).
-Describe the state/territory's strategies to strengthen provider's business practices, which can include training and/or TA efforts.
+Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services (98.16 (z)).
+Describe the state/territory's strategies to strengthen providers' business practices, which can include training and/or TA efforts.

-a.
-Describe the strategies that the state/territory is developing and implementing for strengthening child care providersâ business practices.
+- Describe the strategies that the state/territory is developing and implementing for strengthening child care providers' business practices.
 There are two business series trainings available through a blended online training and cohort meetings training format.
 A Basic Center Management Certificate and a Budgeting and Risk Management Certificate are available.
 Providers who complete the series are reimbursed the cost of the training (\$69).
-The Child Care and Development Program intends to use COVID Response and Relief funding (CRRSA) to strengthen business practices of child care providers and to improve the quality of child care services through Staffed Family Child Care Networks, including training and technical assistance on fiscal management, budgeting, recordkeeping, community relationships, marketing and public relations, and parent-provider communication.

-b.
-Check the topics addressed in the state/territory's strategies for strengthening child care providersâ business practices.
+The Child Care and Development Program intends to use COVID Response and Relief funding (CRRSA) to strengthen business practices of child care providers and to improve the quality of child care services through Staffed Family Child Care Networks, including training and technical assistance on fiscal management, budgeting, recordkeeping, community relationships, marketing and public relations, and parent-provider communication. - b.
+Check the topics addressed in the state/territory's strategies for strengthening child care providers' business practices.
 Check all that apply.

-- i.
+- [x] i.
 Fiscal management

-- ii.
+- [x] ii.
 Budgeting

-- iii.
+- [x] iii.
 Recordkeeping

-- iv.
+- [x] iv.
 Hiring, developing, and retaining qualified staff

-- v.
+- [x] v.
 Risk management

-- vi.
+- [x] vi.
 Community relationships

-- vii.
+- [x] vii.
 Marketing and public relations

-- viii.
+[x]viii.
 Parent-provider communications, including who delivers the training, education, and/or technical assistance